 a.
 New Students: Students who have not declared an academic major are advised through the Pre-Major Advising Program in the Academic Success Center.
-Students with a chosen major will be assigned a faculty advisor by their academic Dean or Director.
+Students with a chosen major will be assigned a faculty advisor by their academic Dean.
 The faculty advisors in the various academic areas will be appointed by their department chair.
-Changes of advisor assignments will be made upon request of the student or advisor and will be confirmed by a written notice to the previous advisor from the Dean of the College or Director of the School.
+Changes of advisor assignments will be made upon request of the student or advisor and will be confirmed by a written notice to the previous advisor from the Dean of the College.
 The advisor folder containing test reports and other material should be forwarded to the student's new advisor.